JacobFV/Artificial-Intelligence-Principle-and-Practice/assets/flyer/ai_course_flyer.md

-﻿# Artificial Intelligence: Principle and Practice

-**Free 8-day workshop bringing you to the cutting-edge  of artificial intelligence theory and technique!**
+﻿# Artificial Intelligence: Principle and Practice **Free 8-day workshop bringing you to the cutting-edge  of artificial intelligence theory and technique!**

-This completely free workshop is intended to give undergraduate and graduate students from all science and engineering majors a fast introduction to the modern artificial intelligence theory and technique with special emphasis on machine learning.
+This completely free workshop is intended to give undergraduate and graduate students from all science and engineering majors a fast introduction to modern artificial intelligence theory and technique with special emphasis on machine learning.

 It will be held in 80-minute online sessions twice a week over 8 days of October.
 To accomadate varied schedules,    sessions will be held on: